 A Framework for Business Decisions

-There are many ways to write a family charter; the approach you take should reflect your unique family and business needs.
+There are many ways to write a family charter; the approach you take should reflect your family and business needs.
 Some people choose to create a comprehensive document that provides specific guidance on fundamental business issues and serves as an example for future generations.
 Others prefer to write a broader, more general charter that focuses primarily on communications and voting rights to help the family avoid or resolve a potential situation.

 Below are some of the topics typically included in a family charter: